bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 * Dad's hearing aid (read article)
 * Imagine intentionally creating a foreign canon
 * Brood parasite
-* Nature of being indie is to think everyone thinks like you
-    * Has the same motives
 * BYCombo work
     * Work on home page now
 * Protectionism